lanceadrian15/CourseChallenge1/README.md

 4. fact_aggregated_bookings
 5. fact_bookings

-An additional Table named "DAX" is created and used for creating key metrics that is used key metrics
+An additional Table named "DAX" is created and used for the list of key metrics needed in determing the performance of each hotel